 I’m going to start this section off with NOT ALL PEOPLE will have a photosensitive reaction, even if taking these medications.
 And not everyone’s reactions will be the same.
 Just my little disclaimer…

 Many medications may increase your chances of developing photosensitivity.
 Some examples of drugs that may cause photosensitivity include antibiotics, antidepressants, Benadryl, blood pressure medication, Celebrex, diuretics, Ibuprofen, and Naproxen.
-You can review extensive lists of medications which may cause photosensitivity by clicking here and hereandhereor even here.
+You can review extensive lists of medications which may cause photosensitivity on Medscapeor Wisconsin Department of Health Sciences.
 Some of these links even offer various photographs of what photosensitivity reactions look like.

 When I started my Lupron Depot injections, my doctor advised me that I would have to wear long sleeves, giant hats, and lots of sunscreen.
 He said that the medication did something to lower my body’s natural defenses against the sun.
 I even found Norethindrone listed as a drug that may induce photosensitivity.
 Sound familiar?
 Norethindrone is the “Add Back” pill you’re encouraged to take while on Lupron Depot.
 And there were plenty of sites that identified birth control medications (both estrogen, progestine, or progesterone) that may cause photosensitivity.
 These included pills, IUDs, and subdermal implants.